-European carsharing and the U.S. "station car" concept.
-Bernard (8) defines carsharing and station cars as two separate concepts, though somewhat overlapping.
+1 It is interesting to note that CarLink has its roots in both European carsharing and the U.S. "station car" concept.
+Bernard (6) defines carsharing and station cars as two separate concepts, though somewhat overlapping.
 Carsharing, according to Bernard, is a European development that usually begins as a local cooperative with one or two vehicles parked in several residential neighborhoods, which are seldom used for commute trips.
-The "station car" concept includes several to many cars parked at central locations, such as transit stations and businesses, for subscribers to make local trips.
+The "station car" concept involves several to many cars parked at central locations, such as transit stations and businesses, for subscribers to make local trips.
 Station cars are typically small electric vehicles for environmental reasons, although other types of vehicles can be used.
 Under this definition, CarLink is a station car program.
 As with any developing concept, definitions are evolving.
-The authors of this paper regard CarLink as a blend of both the station car and carsharing concepts, which are not mutually exclusive (6).
+The authors of this paper regard CarLink as a blend of both the station car and carsharing concepts (4).